DarkS34/evolution_text_analyzer/README.md

 ### Configuration

-The `config.json` file must contain:
+The `config.json` file contains:

-- `models`: List of models to evaluate
+- `models`: List of language models for diagnosis extraction
-- `prompts`: List of prompts to use with models
+- `optimal_model`: Index of the recommended model in the models list
-- `optimal_model`: Index of the optimal model
+- `prompts`: Structured prompts for text expansion, diagnosis extraction, and ICD coding

 ## Results

-Results are stored in directories based on the execution mode:
+Results are organized in directories based on the execution mode:

 - **Normal mode**: JSON files in the `results/` directory
 - **Test mode**: JSON files in the `testing_results/` directory with visualizations